neverSettles/FeedAwayiOS/README.md

 # FeedAway
-Remove distracting feeds from social networking sites like Facebook, Youtube, LinkedIn.
+Manage your relationship with social media.
+Remove distracting feeds from sites like Facebook, Youtube, LinkedIn.

 A productivity iOS application focusing on removing distracting news feeds from popular social media websites, without